ethereum/consensus-specs/specs/phase0/p2p-interface.md

 When connecting, the `Status` message gives an idea about the sync status of a particular peer, but this changes over time.
-By the time a subsequent `BeaconBlockByRange` request is processed, the information may be stale, and the responding side might have moved on to a new finalization point and pruned blocks around the previous head and finalized blocks.
+By the time a subsequent `BeaconBlockByRange` request is processed, the information may be stale, and the responder might have moved on to a new finalization point and pruned blocks around the previous head and finalized blocks.

-To avoid this race condition, we allow the responding side to choose which branch to send to the requesting client.
+To avoid this race condition, we allow the responder to choose which branch to send to the requester.
-The requesting client then goes on to validate the blocks and incorporate them in their own database -- because they follow the same rules, they should at this point arrive at the same canonical chain.
+The requester then goes on to validate the blocks and incorporate them in their own database -- because they follow the same rules, they should at this point arrive at the same canonical chain.

 #### Why are `BlocksByRange` requests only required to be served for the latest `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epochs?